Windows OS Hub

 $trigger = $triggers.Create(8)

-You can list all active scheduled tasks on Windows with the command:
+To list all active task scheduler tasks in Windows, use the command:

 Get-ScheduledTask -TaskPath | ? state -ne Disabled